 The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 Classical and Archaeological Studies staff at Kent are active researchers with wide expertise in the Ancient World.
-Staff supervise research students taking MA, MPhil. and PhD degrees; we also have taught MA programmes.
+Staff supervise research students taking MA, MPhil and PhD degrees; we also have taught MA programmes (see below).

-If you are thinking of embarking upon a research degree please contact a staff member with appropriate expertise in your chosen field of interest.
-Dr Csaba La'da is presently Director of Postgraduate Studies in Archaeology and Classics, and can also answer your general enquiries.
-Questions to do with applications can be addressed to the School's Secretary for postgraduate students.
+If you are thinking of embarking upon a research degree, please contact a staff member with appropriate expertise in your chosen field of interest.
+Dr Csaba La'da (research) and Dr Dunstan Lowe (taught) are presently Directors of Postgraduate Studies in Archaeology and Classics, and can also answer your general enquiries.
+Questions to do with applications can be addressed to the School's Postgraduate Office.

-Similar to the programme above, but with a term resident in Rome at the American University in Rome, taking core module Rome: Ancient Sites, Excavations and Museum Collections in the Modern City taught by Kent staff, plus one of a range of option modules taught by the AUR focused on ancient history in and around Rome.
-Subject to approval: more information available soon.
+Similar to the programme above, but with a term resident in Rome at the American University of Rome, taking core module Rome: Ancient Sites, Excavations and Museum Collections in the Modern City taught by Kent staff, plus one of a range of option modules taught by the AUR focused on ancient history in and around Rome.

-Similar to the programme above, but with a term resident in Rome at the American University in Rome, taking core module Rome: Ancient Sites, Excavations and Museum Collections in the Modern City taught by Kent staff, plus one of a range of option modules taught by the AUR focused on ancient history and archaeology in and around Rome.
-More information available soon.
+Similar to the programme above, but with a term resident in Rome at the American University of Rome, taking core module Rome: Ancient Sites, Excavations and Museum Collections in the Modern City taught by Kent staff, plus one of a range of option modules taught by the AUR focused on ancient history and archaeology in and around Rome.